Ultralight trike

-An ultralight trike is a type of powered hang glider where flight control is by weight-shift.
+An ultralight trike or paratrike is a type of powered hang glider where flight control is by weight-shift.
 These aircraft have a fabric flex-wing from which is suspended a tricycle fuselage pod driven by a pusher propeller.
 The pod accommodates either a solo pilot, or a pilot and a single passenger.
 Trikes grant affordable, accessible, and exciting flying, and have been popular since the 1980s.